wonx/data-science-portfolio/README.md

   - [K-Nearest-Neighbors](KNearestNeighbors-project/Main.ipynb) (KNN-project-data dataset): Using the K-Nearest-Neighbors algorithm, we create a model to predict a binary categorical variable based on a series of numerical features. *Tools: Python, Pandas, SeaBorn, NumPy, Sklearn and Jupyter Notebook.*
   - [Binary category assignment]() (titanic dataset)
   - [Neural Network]() (lending club dataset)
-- [K-means clustering](chromosomesize-kmeans-clustering/Main.ipynb) (chromosome length): Determining the most appropiate way to cluster mice chromosomes according to their lengh, so they can be easily identified in the absence of other variables. *Tools: R, ggplot2, Jupyter Notebook.*